Sergie-AGA/web-dev-explorer-next/docs/product-list-poc.md

 Asides from identification elements and other basic functional attributes, a product should contain:

 - A base price which is the price it was bought
-- A price level, which reduces the price the product will be sold
+- A price level, which reduces the price the product will be sold by 20%, 40% and 55%
 - An optional discount, which is used instead of the price level for specific discounts
 - An option to pick up the item at my home for a further 20% discount

-As a User, I can
+As a User, I can:

 - Add a product to the cart choosing if I want to pick up the product myself (if the option exists) for a further 20% discount or if I want it handed to me
 - Remove the product from the cart